-- regularly assess whether the amounts, types and distribution of financial resources, capital resources and internal capital are considered adequate to cover the nature and level of risks to which it is or might be exposed; - identify the major sources of risk to its ability to meet its liabilities as they fall due; - conduct stress tests and scenario analysis; - conduct Reverse Stress Testing and Wind-down analysis; and - ensure that the processes, strategies and systems used in its ICAAP are both comprehensive and proportionate to the nature, scale and complexity of that firm's activities.
+- Regularly assess whether the amounts, types and distribution of financial resources, capital resources and internal capital are considered adequate to cover the nature and level of risks to which it is or might be exposed; - Identify the major sources of risk to its ability to meet its liabilities as they fall due; - Conduct stress tests and scenario analysis; - Conduct reverse stress testing and wind-down analysis; and - Ensure that the strategies, processes and systems used in its ICAAP are both comprehensive and proportionate to the nature, scale and complexity of that firm's activities.

-The ICAAP is the responsibility of the Board of Directors of the Group, TAML and TINTL and forms an integral part of the Group's management and decision-making processes.
+The ICAAP is the responsibility of the Board of Directors of TAML, TINTL and TNIML, and forms an integral part of the Group's management and decision-making processes.

-7. Risk Exposure Overview
+7. Risk exposure overview